michaelxwebb/Enterprise-IAM-Lab/README.md

 # Enterprise IAM Lab

 ## Objective
-The Enterprise IAM Lab was designed to demonstrate practical Identity and Access Management (IAM) skills by simulating an enterprise identity environment using Microsoft Entra ID P2.
+The Enterprise IAM Lab was designed to demonstrate practical Identity and Access Management (IAM) skills by simulating an enterprise identity environment using Microsoft Entra ID.
 The lab implements RBAC, Conditional Access, Administrative Units, MFA, and Identity Governance to showcase how organizations enforce least privilege, secure user access, and support Zero Trust security principles.

 ### Skills Learned
 - Applying RBAC and Administrative Units to enforce least privilege and delegated administration for users.